yachielab/FRACTAL/README.md

     -m <String, Permissible values: ‘raxmlMP’, ‘rapidnjNJ’ and ‘fasttreeML’>
       Method to reconstruct lineage tree in each iteration cycle.
 Default: raxmlMP When you specify -s option, this option will be ignored.
+    -p "<String>"
+      Options for the software corresponding to the method selected by -s
 ```